sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/02_channels/02_javascript/channels-js.md

 The callback will be invoked in three cases:
 - the `data` property of the Channel you are currently on is updated;
 - the user has switched the Channel and you are receiving a snapshot of the new Channel data;
-- your app is not joined to a Channel anymore (e.g., the user has deselected the current Channel).
+- your app isn't joined to a Channel anymore (e.g., the user has deselected the current Channel).
 In this case, both `data` and `channelInfo` will be `undefined`;

 To subscribe for updates from a specific Channel, use the [`subscribeFor()`](../../../../reference/glue/latest/channels/index.html#API-subscribeFor) method: